COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Mar" >}}

+* We have two papers get accepted to [GECCO 2022](https://gecco-2022.sigevo.org/).
+Both of them are about adversarial attack for neural networks.
+Congratulations to Shasha and Phoenix! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 25

 * Our paper on "Batched Data-Driven Evolutionary Multi-Objective Optimization Based on Manifold Interpolation" has been accepted to IEEE Trans.
 Evolutionary Computation.
 Congratulations to Renzhi! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 20

 * It is my great honor to join the Organization Committee of EMO 2023 as a Program Chair.
 We are looking forward to seeing you to join the biggest party in our EMO community in Leiden, the Netherlands! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 12